rust-lang/rfcs/text/0000-min-rust-version.md

 error.
 Although this check can be disabled with `--no-rust-check` option.

 `rust` field should respect the following minimal requirements:
-- value should be equal to "stable", "nightly" or to a version in semver format ("1.50" is a valid value and implies "1.50.0")
+- value should be equal to "stable", "nightly: \*" or to a version in semver format.
+Note that "1.50" is a valid value and implies "1.50.0". (also see "nightly versions" extension)
 - version should not be bigger than the current stable toolchain
 - version should not be smaller than 1.27 (version in which  `package.rust` field became a warning instead of an error)